MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Navigation

-To list all the department names we write `It.department.name`.
+To list all department names in the `chicago_data` *knot*, we use Julia's index notation with `It.department.name`.
 In this pipeline, `It` means "use the current input".
 The dotted notation lets one navigate via hierarchy.

     chicago_data[It.department.name]
     #=>